KhalipskiSiarhei/Tech-Interview-Questions/JS/js-questions.md

 *	How do you receive server-sent event notifications?
 *	How do you check browser support for server-sent events?
 *	What are the events available for server sent events?
-*	What are the main rules of promise?
-*	What is callback in callback?
-*	What is promise chaining?
-*	What is promise.all
-*	What is the purpose of race method in promise?
 *	What is the purpose of double exclamation?
 *	What is eval?
 *	What is the difference between window and document?